ely-pellegrini95/pancreas-segmentation-DL/README.md

 ## Main Results

 > **Note:** Results below are at a fixed threshold of 0.50.
-> Calibrated-threshold results are reported in the paper.
+> Threshold-sweep behavior is reported in the manuscript; the main held-out comparison is reported at the fixed reference threshold of 0.50.
 Raw per-case metrics are available upon request..

 | Model | DSC | Jaccard | Precision |
 |---|---|---|---|